SkylarRuiz/SkylarRuiz/README.md

 Data Analyst and Data Science
 -----------------------------

-trategic marketing analyst with experience working in a start-up environment collaborating directly with senior leadership to address business problems with an analytical lens and optimize marketing strategies.
+Strategic marketing analyst with experience working in a start-up environment collaborating directly with senior leadership to address business problems with an analytical lens and optimize marketing strategies.
 Established proficiency in data analysis & reporting, A/B testing, and statistical analysis to identify solutions relating to conversion, speed, KPI monitoring, projections, and strategy.

 * 🌍  I'm based in San Francissco
 * ✉️  You can contact me at [skylareruiz@gmail.com](mailto:skylareruiz@gmail.com)